mathpalnaman/TradePulse/README.md

 | **POST** | `/api/trades` | Log a new trade | `{ "pair": "BTC/USDT", "type": "Long", "entryPrice": 50000, "amount": 1000, "status": "Open" }` |
 | **DELETE** | `/api/trades/:id` | Delete a trade | *Headers: Authorization: Bearer <token>* |

-## 📈 Scalability & Production Strategy
+## 📈 Future Roadmap & Scalability

-To scale this application for production, I would implement the following architectural improvements:
+The following architectural improvements are planned for the next version to handle high-frequency data and increased user load:

-1.  **Database Indexing:** Currently, the app searches trades by `pair` (e.g., BTC/USDT).
-Adding a MongoDB index on the `pair` and `user` fields would make search queries instant, even with millions of trade records.
+1.  **Database Optimization:** Implementation of compound indexing on pair and user fields to ensure sub-millisecond query performance as dataset grows to millions of records.
-2.  **Code Splitting & Lazy Loading:** The Next.js frontend already supports code splitting.
-For scaling, I would implement dynamic imports for heavy components (like the Charting library or Modals) so the initial page load remains fast on mobile networks.
+2.  **Performance:** Enhanced code splitting and dynamic imports for heavy visualization components (Charts/Graphs) to maintain high Core Web Vitals scores.
-3.  **Error Logging Service:** Instead of saving logs to a local `server.log` file (which is hard to manage on multiple servers), I would integrate a cloud logging service like **Sentry** or **Datadog** to track crash reports in real-time.
+3.  **Observability:** Integration of cloud logging services (Sentry/Datadog) to replace local file logging, enabling real-time crash reporting and distributed tracing.
-4.  **Rate Limiting:** To prevent abuse of the API (e.g., someone spamming the "Create Trade" button), I would add `express-rate-limit` middleware to the backend to restrict requests per IP address.
+4.  **Security Hardening:** Implementation of `express-rate-limit` to prevent DDoS attacks and migration to HttpOnly cookies for enhanced XSS protection.